 African Silver (Pty) Ltd is an established mining company that has successfully operated its business in the South African mining industry over the last five decades under the previous mining regime.
-South Africa is the world's biggest producer of platinum and African Silver (Pty) Ltd was the leading company that extracted platinum in the Bushveld complex, the main producing area of this mineral in South Africa.
-African Silver (Pty) Ltd, as leading company that specialized in extracting and refining this metal, has spent years and millions of Rands in order to improve its mining operations, specifically related to the extraction and refinement of platinum.
+South Africa is the world's biggest producer of platinum and African Silver (Pty) Ltd was the leading company extracting platinum in the Bushveld complex, the main platinum producing area in South Africa.
+African Silver (Pty) Ltd, as the leading company specializing in extracting and refining this metal, has spent years and millions of rands in order to improve its mining operations, specifically with relation to the extraction and refinement of platinum.